goodechilde/andromeda/resources/docs/groups/product-management.md

-# Person management
+# Product management

-APIs for managing Person
+APIs for managing Product

-## Display a listing of the person resource.
+## Display a listing of the resource.